 Google Sheets provides a simple yet powerful feature called AutoSum, which can quickly sum up a range of cells in your spreadsheet.
 This tutorial will guide you step-by-step on how to use the AutoSum function efficiently.

 Mastering AutoSum is essential for anyone looking to streamline their data management tasks in Google Sheets.
-In this guide, we'll cover the basics and provide practical examples for better understanding.
+However, traditional spreadsheet functions can be tedious and time-consuming to learn.

 After clicking the Auto Sum button, a formula will be inserted into the cell below the selected range, summing the values in the highlighted cells automatically.
 Ensure you verify the selected range and press Enter to apply the SUM formula.